katyukha/odoo-helper-scripts/docs/README.md

 This installation also creates *odoo-helper.conf* file inside project, which allows to use *odoo-helper* script to simplify interaction with this odoo installation.

+Description of *odoo-helper* project's directory structure is [here](./project-directory-structure.md')

 ### odoo-helper